 For instance, you might uncover a resident that smokes a lot of complaints about a loud animal.
 Perhaps it is an isolated incident, or it is part of a larger problem.
 In any case, the minutes let you know how the board handled the matter and whether you found it satisfactory.
 The board minutes could also reveal a bug infestation problem.

 The board also discusses major issues.
 These include disputes between shareholders/unit owners, lawsuits confronting the building, and major repairs.
-In the case of an large capital expenditure, you can find out how the board plans on funding it.
+In the case of large capital expenditure, you can find out how the board plans on funding it.
 You may see an increase in your monthly maintenance fees/common charges or the board could charge a special assessment.
 In extreme cases, the board may mismanage the finances, creating a bad situation down the line.

 How far should you go back?